Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Our Approach

-Computing $T$ requires training $f_W$ for $m$ times.
+Computing $T$ requires training $f_W$ $m$ times.
 Instead, we design an algorithm that estimates $T$ \emph{without repeated training}.
-The key idea is to use a first-order approximation of the network output around an initialization $W^{(0)}$, from layer $l$ up to $L$:
+The key idea is to use a first-order approximation of the network output around an initialization $W^{(0)}$, with respect to the weights from layer $l$ up to $L$:

-where we recall that $S^{(i)}(X)$ is the number of execution steps of $A^{(i)}(X)$, and $W_{l:L}$ denotes the weights from layer $l$ up to $L$.
-To obtain this initialization, we first train $f_W$ from layer $l$ up to $L$ jointly on all tasks of $S$, leading to an initialization $f_{W^{(0)}}$ with the first $l-1$ layers frozen.
-Our experiments (See Table \ref{table_compare_approximation_error}, Section \ref{sec_approx}) show that this approximation yields less than 5\% on algorithmic reasoning tasks across four GNNs and four LLMs.
+for any step $j = 1, \dots, S^{(i)}(X)$, where we recall that $S^{(i)}(X)$ is the number of execution steps of $A^{(i)}(X)$, and $W_{l:L}$ denotes the weights from layer $l$ up to $L$.
+To obtain this initialization, we first train $f_W$ from layer $l$ up to $L$ jointly on all tasks of $S$.
+As the partition is conditioned on the structures before layer $l$, we keep the weights in the first $l-1$ layers frozen.
+This leads to an initialization $f_{W^{(0)}}$.
+Our experiments (See Table \ref{table_compare_approximation_error}, Section \ref{sec_approx}) show that this approximation yields less than 5\% relative errors on algorithmic reasoning tasks across four GNNs and four LLMs.
 This estimation leverages the fact that a well-trained neural network uses its gradients as features \cite{jacot2018neural}.
 Hence, the linear approximation is accurate around a local vicinity of the initialization \cite{li2024scalable_kdd}.

 Building on the above approximation, we propose to estimate $\hat L^{(i)}(f_W(S_k))$, for any $k = 1, \dots, m$, given $W^{(0)}$.
-For simplicity, we illustrate the case for binary classification, while the same logic can be used in multi-class and regression problems.
-We solve a logistic regression problem using the gradients as features:
+We estimate the model weights trained on a subset of tasks (denoted as $\hat{W}_{S_k}$) using the gradients evaluated at the initialization.
+For simplicity, we illustrate the case of binary classification, and the same logic applies to multi-class and regression problems.
+By applying the first-order approximation in equation \eqref{eq_approx} to the training loss, we solve a logistic regression problem using the gradients as features, which minimizes the approximated log-loss on the training examples from a subset of tasks: